akiragorithm/afukuda.github.io/_publications/2022-06-paper-credit.md

 date: 2022-06-01
 venue: 'Journal of the Japanese and International Economies'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S0889158322000235'
-citation: 'Fukuda,A., (2022). &quot;Effect of Financial Frictions on Employment: Evidence from Japan during the Global Financial Crisis.&quot; <i>Journal of the Japanese and International Economies</i>.
+citation: 'Fukuda, A., (2022). &quot;Effect of Financial Frictions on Employment: Evidence from Japan during the Global Financial Crisis.&quot; <i>Journal of the Japanese and International Economies</i>.
 Volume 65.'
 ---

 [Download paper here](https://www.sciencedirect.com/science/article/pii/S0889158322000235)

-Recommended citation: Fukuda,A., (2022).
+Recommended citation: Fukuda, A., (2022).
 "Effect of Financial Frictions on Employment: Evidence from Japan during the Global Financial Crisis." <i>Journal of the Japanese and International Economies</i>.
 Volume 65.